dogoncouch/gentoo-laptop/doc/intro.md

 ## Introduction
-This is a repository of configuration files and resources for installing gento Linux on laptops.
+This is a repository of configuration files and resources for installing Gentoo Linux on laptops.

 ### The State of Things
 This is a work in progress.
 There are still some gaps in between sections.
 This is meant to be a companion to the [Gentoo Handbook](https://wiki.gentoo.org/wiki/Handbook:Main_Page).